-The Central Bank of Ireland issued a Consumer Protection Code in 2006 to develop a suite of regulation around the provision of financial services by banks and insurance companies in Ireland, that were focused on “protecting the consumer”.
+The Central Bank of Ireland issued a Consumer Protection Code in 2006 (revised 2012) to develop a suite of regulation around the provision of financial services by banks and insurance companies in Ireland, that were focused on “protecting the consumer”.

 This Code was further developed and strenghtened with the backing of statutory legislative powers and sanctions, in an updated Consumer Protection Code 2012.